Coastal Quilters Guild

 these events are described on our Past

 by the Workshop Chair.
-Workshops are held each month we
+Workshops are held nearly each month that we

 have a speaker, usually the day after the guild meeting,

 with some exceptions.
-They are held at the Goleta Valley
+They are held via zoom or at the Goleta Valley

 Community Center.
 Workshops are a great way to get to know

-Enroll in a workshop by check payable to Coastal Quilters
+$50.00 unless otherwise noted.
+Enroll in a workshop via PayPal or by check payable to Coastal Quilters

 first guild meeting, the workshop chairman will hold a lottery